 The apology issued by a university spokesman has been in my Bad Apology Hall of Fame since I came across it in 2008: “I’m sad that we made the mistake, and I wish that we hadn’t.
 It was nothing intentional.”

 So what makes one apology potent and another, like Jackson State’s, fall flat (and even make us cringe)?
-Roy Lewicki, professor emeritus of management and human resources at The Ohio State University (and author of a popular negotiation textbook I used for years in my graduate negotiation course) and two colleagues have identified six ingredients that go into an apology that has good impact:
+Roy Lewicki, professor emeritus of management and human resources at The Ohio State University and two colleagues have identified six ingredients that go into an apology that has good impact: